isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 “The earth moves, they say.”

- Syunpei speaks proudly and with amazement about his new knowledge.
+ Shunpei speaks proudly and with amazement about his new knowledge.

  “That’s right.”